 A Habitat Regulations Assessment (HRA) has been undertaken as part of the Local Plan 2011 to 2031 preparation.
 The assessment concludes that the Local Plan will not have a likely significant effect on any internationally important wildlife sites either alone or in conjunction with other plans and projects.
 These conclusions are based on the fact that no such sites are located within the district and no impact pathways were identified linking internationally important wildlife sites outside of the district (e.g. Rutland Water SPA/Ramsar site) to development within Harborough District.
-Additionally the) HRA found that the Local Plan could result in Likely Significant Effects in relation to: Recreation - Rutland Water SPA and Ramsar site.
-Water quantity - Rutland Water SPA and Ramsar site.
-Water quality - Rutland Water SPA and Ramsar site.
-The Appropriate Assessment for new Local Plan to 2041 (proposed submission version)HRA concluded that no adverse effect on integrity will occur for Rutland Water SPA and Ramsar site provided that the policy wording incorporated into the Local Plan is implemented successfully, adverse effects on the integrity of Rutland Water SPA and Ramsar site, as a result of impacts from water quality will be avoided.
-The Local Plan 2011 to 2041 Habitat Regulations Assessment is available at: https://www.harborough.gov.uk/downloads/download/1170/s7 habitat regulations assess ment The proposed submission Local plan HRA assessment can be found at https://www.harborough.gov.uk/downloads/download/1170/src.habitat.council 5.
-Does the NP determine the use of small areas at local level, OR is it a minor modification of a PP subject to Art.
+Additionally the) HRA found that the Local Plan could result in Likely Significant Effects in relation to: • Recreation - Rutland Water SPA and Ramsar site. • Water quantity - Rutland Water SPA and Ramsar site. • Water quality - Rutland Water SPA and Ramsar site. • Water quality - Rutland Water SPA and Ramsar site. • Water quality - Rutland Water SPA and Ramsar site. • Water quality - Rutland Water SPA and Ramsar site. • Water quality - Rutland Water SPA and Ramsar site.
+5. Does the NP determine the use of small areas at local level, OR is it a minor modification of a PP subject to Art.
 3.2 ?
 (Art.
 3.3) Y Determination of small sites at local level.
 6. Does the NP set the framework for future development consent of projects (not just projects in annexes to the EIA Directive)?
 (Art 3.4) Y The NP is to be used for determining future planning applications 7.
 Is the NP's sole purpose to serve the national defence or civil emergency, OR is it a financial or budget PP, OR is it co-financed by structural funds or EAGGF programmes 2000 to 2006/7?
 (Art 3.8, 3.9) N